 Send proposed resolutions from the District Conference to the Zonta International Bylaws and Resolutions Committee chairman, with a copy to Zonta International Headquarters at least 180 days prior to the International Convention.

-Order a Governor's guard with the District number, if
+Order a Governor's guard with the District numberand the Area Directors’ guards, if requested.

-requested, and the Area Directors’ guards.

 Perform other duties as requested by the Governor.